MatthewPaver/208-Project/Dataset/generated_images/code/README.md

   - **Suffix**: Custom suffixes can be added to commands as needed.
   - **Wait Time**: Configurable wait time between issuing prompts to manage API calls or bot interactions.

-The YAML configuration file location is set by default to `~/Desktop/Generated Images/Code/bulkai.yaml`, and users are notified of the file path upon successful creation.
+The YAML configuration file location is set by default to `~INSERT FILE PATH/bulkai.yaml`, and users are notified of the file path upon successful creation.